-Most people in early recovery fail to nurture the most important relationship in their lives: the one with themselves.
+Most people in early addiction recovery fail to nurture the most important relationship in their lives: the one with themselves.
 This has a detrimental effect on relationships with others—especially romantic ones—and recovery itself.
 Think of it as if you’re “courting” yourself.
 Not only do you begin to reflect on all the positive things about you, it also stands to improve your relationships with others and, most importantly, aids in ensuring successful recovery.

-As such, there are certainly reasons why you should woo your own self during the first year of recovery.
+As such, there are certainly reasons why you should woo your own self during the first year of addiction recovery.

 1. You’ll Get to Know the Real You